-- SDRI value-add (7.5%) We analyzed how much above or below the school’s SDRI was compared to schools with similar student bodies.
+- Value-added SDRI (5%) We analyzed how much above or below the school’s SDRI was compared to schools with similar student bodies.

-- Student loan repayment value-add (7.5%).
+- Value-added student loan repayment (10%).
 We analyzed how much above or below the school’s repayment rate was compared to schools with similar student bodies.

 For our third category, we used a total of 12 indicators, weighted as shown below.

 College Scorecard earnings: 10%.
-Median earnings for 2012-13 as reported to the IRS of people who started as college freshmen and received federal aid in 2001 or 2002 and are currently working and not enrolled, published on the U.S. Department of Education’s College Scorecard.
+Median earnings for 2013-14, as reported to the IRS, of people who started as college freshmen and received federal aid in 2002 or 2003 and are currently working and not enrolled, published on the U.S. Department of Education’s College Scorecard.

 Payscale.com earnings: 40%.
-Although the earnings data reported on PayScale.com is based on what visitors to the site voluntarily enter, our analysis shows that it is reliable.
-PayScale provided Money with aggregated data on more than 1.4 million people who in the last three years have filled out an online form that asks what their job is, what their salary is, where they went to college, what they majored in, and when they graduated.
-This adds additional important information to the new federal data because it accounts for only students who earned a bachelor’s degree from the school, not the dropouts.
+Although the earnings data reported on PayScale.com is based on what visitors to the site voluntarily enter, our previous analysis shows that it is reliable.
+PayScale provided Money with aggregated data on more than 2.3 million people who in the last nine years have filled out an online form that asks what their job is, what their salary is, where they went to college, what they majored in, and when they graduated.
+This adds additional important information to federal earnings data, because it covers only the students who earned a bachelor’s degree from the school, not the dropouts.
 This data also screens out those who have earned graduate degrees, and thus may be earning more because of their graduate, rather than undergraduate, education.
-While the two data sets cover different populations, the correlation between the PayScale.com and federal College Scorecard earnings data sets for this group of 711 colleges is .8, which is quite high.

 - Early career earnings (7.5%).
-Earnings as reported for students with less than five years’ work experience
+Earnings as reported for graduates with three years' work experience.

-- Value-added early career earnings (7.5%) We analyzed how much above or below the school’s early-career earnings level was compared to schools with similar student bodies
+- Value-added early career earnings (7.5%) We analyzed how the school’s early-career earnings level compared with schools with similar student bodies

-- Value-added mid-career earnings (5%) We analyzed how much above or below the school’s mid-career earnings level was compared to schools with similar student bodies
+- Value-added mid-career earnings (5%) We analyzed how the school’s mid-career earnings level compared with schools with similar student bodies

-- Major-adjusted early career earnings: (10%) We analyzed the impact of the popularity of each major on schools’ average earnings, and subtracted out the impact, say, of having many engineering or education majors on each school’s average earnings.
-We then calculated how much above or below the school’s adjusted earnings were compared to what would be typical for schools with similar major mixes.
+- Major-adjusted early career earnings: (10%) We analyzed the impact of the popularity of each major on schools’ average earnings, and subtracted out the impact of majors on each school’s average earnings.
+We then calculated how the school’s adjusted earnings compared with what would be typical for schools with similar major mixes.
 This allows us to compare, for example, schools that specialize in producing teachers with schools that produce engineers, and determine which art schools produce the highest-earning artists.

 - Major-adjusted mid-career earnings.
 (5%)

 Job meaning: 5%.
 Our 2016 Money/Barnes & Noble College survey found that parents and students alike put a higher emphasis on finding a “fulfilling” career, than on finding a high-paying job.
-So we included in this year’s rankings, alumni’s response to a PayScale.com survey question about whether their job “makes the world a better place.”
+So we include alumni responses to a PayScale.com survey question about whether their job “makes the world a better place.”

-Share of alumni who are unemployed six years after starting school: 7.5%.
-We have added to the rankings new data from the federal College Scorecard on the percentage of people who started as freshmen in 2005-06, and were neither enrolled in school nor employed in 2012-13.
+Share of alumni who are unemployed six years after starting school: 12.5%.
+This data from the federal College Scorecard shows the percentage of people who started as freshmen in 2006-07 or 2007-08, and were neither enrolled in school nor employed in 2013-14.

-Share of alumni earning at least $25,000 within six years of starting college: 7.5%.
-The federal government now publishes this data to show which colleges produce alumni who are earning at least as much as the typical high school graduate in 2012-13 six years of starting college .
+Share of alumni earning at least $25,000 within six years of starting college: 12.5%.
+The federal government publishes this data to show which colleges produce alumni who are earning at least as much as the typical 2013-14 high school graduate.

 Socio-economic mobility: 20%.
 In January of 2017, a team of economists led by Raj Chetty of Stanford published a paper showing data for each college on how many low-income students (i.e with family incomes in the lowest quintile, or below $25,000 a year) were earning incomes that put them in the top quintile for their age group (earning at least $58,000) by 2014.
 We used the Equality of Opportunity Project’s “mobility rate” in the rankings this year because that is the indicator that shows “which colleges are contributing to the American Dream,” according to a co-author of the study, Brown University economist John Friedman.